-The process starts with a previous analysis by the local environmental department of the simplified environmental impact assessment.
-The result of those assessments is the Preliminary Permit (LP), which reflects the local environmental agency positive understanding regarding the environmental project concepts.
+The process starts with a previous analysis (preliminary studies) by the local environmental department.
+In turn, if the project is considered environmentally feasible, the sponsors have to prepare the Environmental Assessment.

+The result of those assessments is the Preliminary License (LP), which reflects the local environmental agency positive understanding regarding the environmental project concepts.

-In order to obtain the Construction Permit (LI) it is necessary to present (a) additional information related to the previous assessment; (b) a new simplified assessment; or (c) the Environmental Basic Project, according to the environmental agency decision informed at the LP.
+In order to obtain the Construction License (LI) it is necessary to present (a) additional information related to the previous assessment; (b) a new simplified assessment; or (c) the Environmental Basic Project, according to the environmental agency decision informed at the LP.

-The Operation Permit (LO) is a result of pre-operational tests during the construction phase to verify if all demands made by environmental local agency were completed.
+The Operation License (LO) is a result of pre-operational tests during the construction phase to verify if all demands made by environmental local agency were completed.